AtleSkaanes/Programming-notes/cpp/Arrays and pointers/Arrays.md

 ## Static arrays

-#### Create an array
+##### What is an array
 An array is a data structure.
 It's used to organize multiple variables in one accessibly place.
-A regular array can be made like this:
+In memory the contents of the array are laid out in order and the computer finds each element by look

+#### Create an array
 ```cpp
 int arrName[Optional size] = {1, 2, 3, 15};
 ```